DarrenGleason/CS3-dgleason/README.md

     -Wrote and tested 3 test cases (3*10 = 30 poits)
     -Screenshot is in the file cd.jpg (10 points) -Total points = 100
+# 4. Putovanje
+    -Solved using a nested for loop, along with the max operator found in the algorithm library -Wrote and tested 3 test cases (3*10 = 30) -Screenshot is in the fild putovanje.jpg (10 points) -Total points = 100